simp/simp-doc/docs/getting_started_guide/Installing_SIMP_From_A_Repository.rst

 -----------------------------------

 Add the following to ``/etc/yum.repos.d/simp-project.repo``, replacing ``7`` with the appropriate version of EL and ``5`` with the appropriate version of SIMP.
+If the repo file does not exist, create it.
 ``EL 7`` with ``SIMP 5.X`` is shown below.

 If you don't know what versions map together, please see the